mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b7** - 01/09/2018

-- [NEW, FIX #5] Initial support for `WHO=4` Thermoregulation on BUS.
+- [FIX #5] Initial support for `WHO=4` Thermoregulation on BUS.
 Currently supported: zones room thermostats and external (wireless) temperature sensors.
 Both heating and cooling functions are supported
 - The binding is now available on the [Eclipse IoT Marketplace](https://marketplace.eclipse.org/content/openwebnet-2x-binding-testing)
 - [BUG] corrected a bad bug on the connection part (originally taken from the BTicino 1.x binding) that caused loosing many monitoring (feedback) messages from the gateway when several messages were received together
 - [FIX #13] now commands sent close in a short time are sent re-using the same socket connection to the gateway.
 This should improve connection stability and speed in general and in particular with older BUS gateways (e.g. MH202)